SSRIs may improve motor function, disability, QoL after stroke

 “[The] lack of improvement in disability post-stroke with antidepressants with higher degrees of anticholinergic effects implied that the deleterious effects of increasing levels of anticholinergic activity may overpower the possible benefits,” they said, referring to previous research that demonstrated an association between dementia, delirium, and cognitive impairment with anticholinergic medications.

-SSRIs also had a positive impact on overall QOL (two studies; mean difference [MD], 6.46), specifically duloxetine, fluoxetine, and sertraline (three studies; MD, 6.25), while one RCT demonstrated that treatment with fluoxetine resulted in a reduction in dependency among stroke patients.
+SSRIs also had a positive impact on overall QoOL (two studies; mean difference [MD], 6.46), specifically duloxetine, fluoxetine, and sertraline (three studies; MD, 6.25), while one RCT demonstrated that treatment with fluoxetine resulted in a reduction in dependency among stroke patients.

 There was little evidence to support the use of anti-Alzheimer drugs, anti-Parkinson drugs, CNS stimulants, and piracetam in aiding recovery in patients with stroke.